ngUpgraders/ng-forward/README.md

 #### What is the difference between the official Angular upgrade strategy (ng-upgrade) and ng-forward?

-From the words of Pete Bacon Darwin, Angular 1 Project Manager @petebacondarwin:
+From the words of Pete Bacon Darwin (@petebacondarwin), Angular 1 Lead Developer:
 > [We suggest] that ng-forward could be used as part of an upgrade strategy, which could also include ng-upgrade.
 I think the jury is still out on the very best strategy and I expect that there isn't a one size fits all solution.

 > [We give] equal sway to the two projects and I think there is value in developers considering both.
 [There] are a variety of options available, of which ng-forward plays a part; that ng-forward can also be used even whether or not upgrade is your aim, as it can make you ng1 code and development cleaner.